carl-wallace/pbyk-book/src/3_gui.md

 Some may provide only a command-line interface, while others provide a graphical user interface (GUI) and a command line interface.
 This chapter addresses usage via the GUI.

+By default, when `pbyk` is launched in GUI mode, it will create a file named `log.yaml` in the `.pbyk` folder in the user's home directory.
+This logging configuration file will be used to generate a log file adjacent to the configuration file.
+The configuration file can be customized.
+It will only be automatically created if absent.

 ## Purebred Workflow

 The Purebred workflow consists of four steps: [pre-enroll](#pre-enroll), [enroll](#enroll), [user key management](#user-key-management)